EmreDogann/emredogann.github.io/content/projects/professional/Fracked (Quest Port)/index.md

 This solution worked well with only a few small issues such as visible seams at the edges of meshes which were segmented for level streaming purposes.
 These visible seams were trivial to fix manually.

 ### Quest 3 Enhancements
-For the Quest 3 version, we had more GPU headroom to play with, allowing us to increase the shader complexity by rendering **texture normals** along with enabling additional post processing effects such as **tonemapping** and **color grading**.
+For the Quest 3 version, we had more GPU headroom to play with, allowing us to increase the shader complexity by rendering **normal maps** along with enabling additional post processing effects such as **tonemapping** and **color grading**.
 We also were able to maintain a **1.5 render scale** for most of the game.

 The limited time we had meant we were unable to add additional graphical features to push the Quest 3 much further than this.